Employee making mistakes with reading and numbers.

 Mind mapping or spider diagrams are a very useful way of recording information.
 It is a useful revision technique as well as being an excellent way of encouraging processing of information into chunks.
 It is often recommended for children who experience writing difficulties.
 Furthermore, it is a useful technique for children who have some form of language disorder, as the chunking of information helps them develop comprehension skills and assists in the formation of mental links.

-If you find it difficult to persuade your child's school to adopt this or other alternative methods of recording it may be helpful seek advice from an Educational Psychologist.
+If you find it difficult to persuade your child's school to adopt this or other alternative methods of recording it may be helpful seek specialist advice from a specialist SpLD assessor.
 The resulting recommendations may prove helpful to the school and help facilitate changes that help the child fully access the curriculum.

-Follow this link which demonstrates very good free mind mapping software.
+Follow this link which demonstrates some good free mind mapping software.
 Further free mind-mapping software can be found here.

 Seek e mail advice